Why do people lie? What does that say about us? Maybe a better question is -why do we believe lies?

 I'm learning the most valuable things to me are the following:

 - My relationship with my kids (two girls)

 Everything else isn't nearly as necessary as those two things, and I want the way I spend my time and money to focus on what is most important to me.

-There are all sorts of things that I could randomly get excited about, but the way I have been thinking about them these days has removed a lot of the power they used to have over me.
+I could randomly get excited about all sorts of things, but the way I have been thinking about them these days has removed a lot of the power they used to have over me.
 They still can get me a little excited, but that high doesn't last nearly as long, and it fades much more quickly than before.

-Before I used to focus on these thoughts, about how awesome owning something would be — now I may have these thoughts every once in a while, but I don't allow my mind to think about them continually.
+Before, I focused on these thoughts about how awesome owning something would be — now, I may have these thoughts every once in a while, but I don't allow my mind to think about them continually.